Takiiiiiiii/SuperStation-Documentation/README.md

 This allows you to complete the initial setup and verify that everything is functioning correctly.

 The SuperStation by default, runs on the MiSTer Operating System.
-If you prefer, [you can use Retro Remake's custom "Console Mode."](https://github.com/Retro-Remake/Downloader_MiSTer/releases/tag/latest)  This custom application, developed by Retro Remake, can be installed on your SD card and run on the SS One.
+If you prefer, [you can use Retro Remake's custom "Console Mode."](https://github.com/Takiiiiiiii/SuperStation-Documentation/wiki/Console-Mode)  This custom application, developed by Retro Remake, can be installed on your SD card and run on the SS One.
 It provides a streamlined game-launching interface and includes additional features not available in the standard MiSTer installation.
+The installer will be provided at the link above when it is ready.

 ## Pointers on how to use the SuperStationᵒⁿᵉ Dock